-The University of Notre Dame Liturgical Choir, founded in 1973 as the Chapel Choir, is composed of approximately 70 male and female singers drawn from all areas of the undergraduate and graduate student body.
+The Notre Dame Liturgical Choir is a continuation of the Chapel Choir, which originated in 1969 and was officially founded in 1973.
+It is composed of approximately 70 male and female singers drawn from all areas of the undergraduate and graduate student body.
 The choir sings at the Basilica of the Sacred Heart, a French Gothic structure built in 1871 by University founder Fr.
 Edward Sorin.

 Led by director Dr. Andrew McShane and assistant director Jonathan Hehn, the Liturgical Choir performs a repertoire drawn on the diverse traditions of a cappella and accompanied sacred music from the Renaissance through the twentieth century.
 In recognition of the Liturgical Choir's special ministry to the Notre Dame community, Pope John Paul II extended his apostolic blessing upon the Choir in 1989.